viet34tqc/notebook/nestjs.md

 }
 ```

-This is called Dependancy Injection.
+The pattern that we using above with Service is called `Dependancy Injection`.
 Without DI, in the Controller class, we have to intiate the Service class first => code is cumbersome

 In NestJS, if we want to inject a service into another service, we need to use the decorator `@Injectable()` at the top of the service.
 All the injectable class must be added into `providers` array of that module.